warshanks/discord-bots/README.md

 ## Features

-- ### Engages in text-to-text conversations using OpenAI's GPT-3.5 Turbo, retaining the last 10 messages in the channel
+- ### Engages in text-to-text conversations using OpenAI's GPT-4, retaining the last 15 messages in the channel
 ![](./images/ttt-generation.png)

 - ### Generates text-to-speech audio from text-to-text conversations using the ElevenLabs API